 If you suspect you’re experiencing pneumonia symptoms, you need to focus on rest and recovery.
 Unfortunately, traveling to a local urgent care facility or emergency room is not the way to do that.
 Driving across town can be a real hassle, and once you arrive, it may take hours to receive help.
-DispatchHealth will travel directly to you in order to provide comprehensive pneumonia care.
+DispatchHealth will travel directly to you in order to provide comprehensive pneumonia care for non-life-threatening cases.
 DispatchHealth offers on-demand healthcare for people of all ages in the comfort of their home.
 With each call, a qualified medical team delivers roughly 70 percent of the tools and technologies found in an emergency room, allowing the providers to perform a variety of advanced tests and treatments.
 For medically homebound patients, DispatchHealth coordinates with third party imaging services to come to a patient’s home to provide x-ray services.
 Plus, our skilled medical professionals have extensive experience with COPD patients in emergency care situations .

 The best part?
 DispatchHealth partners with most health insurance companies, including Medicare and Medicaid, to make it affordable.

 Get in touch with us today, and we’ll come to you to diagnose and treat your pneumonia.
-DispatchHealth’s house call services can conveniently be requested via phone, mobile app, or through our website and a physician assistant or nurse practitioner, along with a medical technician will typically arrive at your home within a few hours.
+DispatchHealth’s house call services can conveniently be requested via phone, mobile app, or through our website and a physician assistant or nurse practitioner, along with a DispatchHealth medical technician (DHMT) will typically arrive at your home within a few hours.